What Is An Emotional Bank Account? How To Use – And Invest In It

 Use your body language to express that you're listening.
 Turn towards them and lean in.
 Make eye contact and nod.
 Really listen.
 Don't listen to respond; listen to show your support.

 If giving your full attention to each other is a struggle, set aside one evening each week to reconnect.
 Turn off all distractions and focus on each other.
 Take turns talking about how your week went.
 And then talk about how you want your next week to go.
-These chats will not only make you feel closer together, but they can be a helpful tool in personal growth.
-You'll be voicing your problems and goals so that you can feel supported and move forward.
+These chats may not only make you feel closer together, but they can be a helpful tool in personal growth.
+You can voice your problems and goals so that you can feel supported and move forward.

 Keep commitments

 Respect other people's time.
 Especially the busy people in your life.
-From the beginning, this is one thing you can't avoid in a relationship.
 Going on a date is often the first step in a romantic relationship, so being on time shows that you care about others.

-It shows your partner and everyone you make plans with that you care about them.
-You make an effort to show up on time because you respect and appreciate their company.
-You take your relationship seriously.
+Keeping commitments shows your partner and everyone you make plans with that you care about them.
+You make an effort to show up on time because you respect and appreciate their company, and you take your relationships seriously.

 Clarify expectations

-Having clear expectations for each other means communicating.
-When other people don't treat us the way we expect in a relationship, that causes trust to erode, it's your responsibility to lay out your expectations upfront.
-It might feel awkward, but most people will appreciate it.
-They won't have to guess what their role will be in your life.
+Having clear expectations for each other often means communicating.
+When other people don't treat us the way we expect in a relationship, that can cause trust to erode.
+It may be your responsibility to lay out your expectations upfront.
+It might feel awkward, but most people will likely appreciate it.
+They might not have to guess what their role will be in your life.

-It also goes the other way too.
+It can go the other way too.
 We can get so caught up in our own experiences that we forget that other people see the world differently.
 Even if you think you know what's expected of you, ask questions.
-Knowing where you stand removes uncertainty.
-With more certainty comes less anxiety.
+Knowing where you stand can remove uncertainty.
+With more certainty can come less anxiety.

 If expectations aren't met, be sure to let the other person know.
-For example, if one person expressed that they wanted to be in a closed relationship and flirted with other people, it would breach the expectation.
-The hurt party needs to let the other person know that trust was damaged and a withdrawal was made to their emotional bank account.
+For example, if one person expressed that they wanted to be in a closed relationship and flirted with other people, it might breach the expectation.
+The hurt party should let the other person know that trust was damaged and a withdrawal was made to their emotional bank account.

-Confrontation can be uncomfortable, but a relationship must thrive.
+Confrontation can be uncomfortable, but a relationship typically needs outlets in order to thrive.
 Being passive-aggressive and holding in emotions can cause greater damage in the long run.
-Not only will you be hurting yourself, but you could also be making withdrawals from their emotional bank account too.

-Confrontation doesn't mean a fight.
+Confrontation doesn't always mean a fight.
 All it means is that you want to talk.
-If they don't know they didn't know something hurtful, they can't make amends, and their actions will continue.
+If they don't know they didn't know something hurtful, they can't make amends, and their actions may continue.

 Attend to little things